Left Field: 75 Dollar Bill’s Folk Without Folk, Plus Improv Drone, Operatic Rock, and More

 Brown: That’s cool, because it allows and explains our small group of friends that we play with, and how we can ask a few of them to join us a week from now with very little rehearsal.
 They’ve played some of the stuff for a couple years with us.
 It’s not old Appalachian fiddle tunes that everybody and their family knows—

 Chen: “Turkey in the Straw!”
 Let’s do it!

 Brown: —but there is a connection that that.
 Because all of our friends know how to play “WZN 3.”

 Chen: And we mean all of them.

 Countless experimental releases arrive each month, on Soundcloud and Bandcamp, as self-released cassettes and LPs, and on any number of small labels.
-Here are a few of the most noteworthy and exciting from May.
+Here are a few of the most noteworthy and exciting from June and July.

 Jefre Cantu-Ledesma – Tracing Back The Radiance